Doctor of Philosophy in Ancient History

-General Examinations.
-All students will, normally by the end of April of their second year, take examinations comprising two parts as follows:
+All students will, normally by the end of April of their second year, take examinations consisting of three parts as follows:

-- Oral examination of one-and-one-half hours on Greek and Roman history and historiography.
-This examination will be based on the reading list below, and will also involve a general knowledge of the outlines of Greek and Roman history.
-The examining committee will consist of one faculty member chiefly responsible for Greek history; one chiefly responsible for Roman history; and an additional one to moderate the proceedings and to intervene at his or her discretion.
+- Oral examination, of one hour.
+This examination will be based on general knowledge of Greek and Roman history.
+The examining committee will consist of one faculty member chiefly responsible for Greek history, one chiefly responsible for Roman history, and an additional one to moderate the proceedings and to intervene at his or her discretion.

 The language translation examination will be based on a reading list.
 Students are also urged to read widely in translation from authors and works not included on the list.